2004 Republican Party presidential primaries: On the ballot in one primary

 All but one of the following were on the ballot only in the state of New Hampshire.

 Declined to be candidates

 Results

 There were 2,509 total delegates to the 2004 Republican National Convention, of which 650 were so-called "superdelegates" who were not bound by any particular state's primary or caucus votes and could change their votes at any time.
 A candidate needs 1,255 delegates to become the nominee.
 Except for the Northern Mariana Islands and Midway Atoll, all states, territories, and other inhabited areas of the United States offer delegates to the 2004 Republican National Convention.

+Contested primaries

+For brevity, states that did not hold a contest or had Bush as the only option on the ballot are omitted.
+Only candidates who placed third or better in a primary are included.